carrotan30/carrotan30/README.md

 Hey there, I’m Caleb (@carrotan30)!
-- I'm interested in looking more into web and app development.
+- I'm interested in looking more into web & app development, as well as machine learning.
-- Currently, I'm working in SAP and trying our React and next.js.
+- Currently, I'm working with SAP and trying out React and next.js in my personal time.
 - Email: calebtaneh@gmail.com

 <!---